Chukky Okobi: Pittsburgh Steelers

-He was selected with the 15th pick of the fifth round of the 2001 NFL Draft.
+He was selected with the 15th pick of the fifth round of the 2001 NFL draft.
 He has played in many games since then, usually platooning the center position with Jeff Hartings, and replacing Hartings when he is injured or otherwise unable to play.
 During the 2006 season, Hartings suffered a minor knee injury that thrust Okobi into action: he started the last five games.
 On February 2, Jeff Hartings retired from the NFL.
 Okobi entered training camp as the starting center, but was replaced by Sean Mahan.

 Arizona Cardinals

 On September 1, 2007, Okobi was released from the Steelers.
 He was signed by the Arizona Cardinals.

 Houston Texans

 Okobi was signed by the Houston Texans on January 15, 2008.
 He was placed on season-ending injured reserve with a triceps injury on May 22, and released with an injury settlement on June 2.

-Post-football career
+After football

 Okobi has been involved in several different aspects of entertainment since his departure from the NFL.
 He dabbled in songwriting and hip hop, collaborating on projects with successful artists such as Pittsburgh Slim and Margot B., as well as being produced by E. Dan, a producer that has been credited with launching the career of rapper Wiz Khalifa.

-He has been a member of Screen Actors Guild since 2006 and has starred in commercials for ESPN, Campbell's Chunky Soup, and the Pennsylvania Lottery.
+He has been a member of the Screen Actors Guild since 2006 and has starred in commercials for ESPN, Campbell's Chunky Soup, and the Pennsylvania Lottery.

-He also debuted his rap career with the hit Buctown!, a song pertaining to the success of the 2011 Pittsburgh Pirates.
+Okobi debuted his rap career with the hit Buctown!, a song pertaining to the success of the 2011 Pittsburgh Pirates.

-Okobi has had various different business dealings, including partnering with entrepreneur Danny White to open car washes in the Pittsburgh area.
+He has also had various different business dealings, including partnering with entrepreneur Danny White to open car washes in the Pittsburgh area.